Find Profile by Name

 James Beaumont, Coffey Geotechnics

-University of Auckland: Bachelor of Engineering, majoring in Civil Engineering
+University of Auckland: Bachelor of Engineering, specialising in Civil Engineering

-Senior Geotechnical Engineer James Beaumont describes his area of expertise as being ‘a dirt doctor’.
-“Basically, I look at the mechanics of dirt and rocks.”
+I'm 'a dirt doctor': basically I look at the mechanics of dirt and rocks.

 Posted December 2011